Antje Rehaag

 Antje Rehaag (born 1 August 1965) is a German former rower.
 She won gold with the women's eight at the 1994 World Rowing Championships in Indianapolis, USA, and competed in the women's eight event at the 1996 Summer Olympics.

 Personal life

-Rehaag is married to Dutch former rower and two-time Olympic gold medallist Ronald Florijn and is the mother of two Olympic rowers Karolien Florijn and Finn Florijn.
+Rehaag is married to Dutch former rower and two-time Olympic gold medallist Ronald Florijn and is the mother of two Olympic gold medallist rowers Karolien Florijn and Finn Florijn.